hamidgasmi/training.computerscience.devops/README.md

     - It issues a `SIGKILL` signal and is sent to the primary process inside the container
     - It stops **immediately** the container without any additional time/work prior to the shutdown
 - docker rm
+- create a docker image from a dockerfile:
+    - The process is: dockerfile -> docker client -> docker server -> usable image
+    - A dockerfile is a configuration file that defines how our container should behave:
+        - It specifies a base image
+        - It specifies which additional commands that should be run on top of the base image
+        - It specifies the default startup command of the container image

 </details>